Horn und Tusk

 In 2023, our goal was to challenge the narrative coming from both the western media and the Cameroonian government.
 This led to our first project in South West Region, where we interviewed people of all backgrounds on what it means to live in a region at war — and in a country that has largely rejected them.

 The crisis is far from over.
 Both regions have seen killings, kidnappings, and bombings in recent months.
-Most recently, a member of the national parliament was kidnapped and executed.
+Most recently, allegations have emerged that the government has turned to state-backed militias to fight the separatists.
 The conflict shows no signs of a negotiated resolution, and civilian communities continue to bear the greatest cost.